juanmorillios/TipCalc/README.md

 The following **optional** features are implemented:
 * [ ] Settings page to change the defaul user.
 * [ ] UI Off-On to enable notificatión
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [ ] The keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.
+* [ ] UI-Add app icon and launch image

 ## Video TipCal'